Top 10 Things to Do in Sonoma County

 7. Step Back in History

 Visit the last and northernmost of the California Missions at Sonoma State Historic Park.
 Learn how wine tools shaped the industry at the Buena Vista, California’s oldest commercial winery.
 Experience life on a rancho at the Petaluma Adobe.
 Explore a former Russian colony perched high on a gorgeous coastal bluff at Fort Ross.
 Visit the final home of the famous author and adventurer at Jack London State Historic Park.
-Stroll through horticultural history at the Luther Burbank Home and Gardens.
+Stroll through horticultural history at the Luther Burbank Home and Gardens, which is now a unique city park.

 8. Steep Yourself in Art